Glass House Mountains National Park

 Glass House Mountains National Park is a heritage-listed national park at Glass House Mountains, Sunshine Coast Region, Queensland, Australia.
 It is also known as Beerburrum Forest Reserve 1.
-It is 70 km north of Brisbane and consists of a flat plain punctuated by rhyolite and trachyte volcanic plugs, the cores of extinct volcanoes that formed 27 million to 26 million years ago.
+It is 70 km north of Brisbane and consists of a flat plain punctuated by rhyolite and trachyte volcanic plugs, the cores of extinct volcanoes that formed 26 million to 27 million years ago.
 The mountains would once have had pyroclastic exteriors, but these have eroded away.

 The national park was established in 1994.
 On 23 June 2010 the Queensland Government announced the expansion of the park to include an additional 2,117 ha.
 It was added to the Queensland Heritage Register on 3 May 2007.

 Facilities

 Camp grounds are available at Glass House Mountains township and Coochin Creek, west of Beerwah.
 Lookouts have been built at several of the summits.
 Walking tracks allow access to the summits of Mount Beerwah, Mount Tibrogargan and Mount Ngungun.
 Access is via the Steve Irwin Way exit from the Bruce Highway.